 The word "social" describes an activity that involves talking or interacting with others.
 Most people communicate and interact with other people numerous times on any given day.
 Recognizing social cues and expressions of emotion is not inherent to everyone.
 Many of us don’t think twice about it, but for an individual with special needs, such as Autism Spectrum Disorder (ASD) or social anxiety, a social situation can be a difficult task.

 Humans are a social species and it is impossible to avoid all interactions.
-Incorporating social storyboards prior to events occurring can help ease individuals into the interactions by demonstrating what might happen.
+Incorporating storyboard examples of social stories prior to events occurring can help ease individuals into the interactions by demonstrating what might happen.

 School-aged children will spend a large percentage of their waking hours in school, surrounded by their peers.
 During this time, there will be thousands of social interactions, both good and bad.
 All of theses interactions can be a learning experience.